Why study humanities?

 Because you’re human!

-Humanities classes will introduce you to the study of human thought and culture—these classes rest, therefore, at the very core of a well-rounded, basic liberal arts education.
-To study the origins and development of human cultures and civilization—to explore, understand, and appreciate the various forms of expression (art, literature, music, ritual) through which cultures define themselves and transmit their values—will expand not only your understanding of other cultures, but deepen and enrich your understanding of your own culture as well.
+Humanities classes will introduce you to the study of human thought and culture.
+These classes are the very core of a well-rounded, basic liberal arts education.
+They aim to study the origins and development of human cultures and civilization.
+This is done by exploring art forms across various cultures.
+Giving us an understanding of how they define themselves.
+Through study, you can expand your appreciation of other cultures as well as your own.
 Studying the humanities will broaden your horizons.
 It will sharpen your intellect and fuel your creativity.
 It will make you a better human.

 At Parkland, you'll have the advantage of small class sizes, taught by master faculty—never teaching assistants.
 Your success is our priority.